jaromaster/finance-server/run.md

 # How to run tests

-## deno test --allow-net -- dbhost="some ip" dbpass="some password"
+## deno test --allow-net --allow-read --unsafely-ignore-certificate-errors -- dbhost="some ip" dbpass="some password"

 #### dbhost...hostname of database
 #### dbpass...password of database user